elwiderman/shadystuffs/wp-content/plugins/print-invoices-packing-slip-labels-for-woocommerce/readme.txt

 == Upgrade Notice ==

-= 4.6.2 =
+= 4.7.1 =
-* [Fix] - Compatibility issues with the WOOCS Currency Switcher.
-* [Fix] - JavaScript conflicts with the WebToffee Import/Export plugin.
-* [Fix] - Print preview issue on mobile devices.
-* [Compatibility] - Tested OK with WooCommerce v9.3.3
+* [Fix] - Resolved "Uncaught Error: Class 'WT_WC_Product' not found" when using premium add-ons.
+* [Fix] - Addressed migration issues from order statuses to WooCommerce order email classes that were introduced in version 4.7.0.